UniPiTechnology/evok/docs/apis/webhook.md

 # Evok Webhook API

 The Webhook API provides a mechanism for pushing real-time updates to clients.
 Evok sends the changes to the specified hostname and port.
 A list of reflected devices can be defined.
-It is suitable for collecting information about the running of the application.
+It is suitable for collecting information about the running application.

 ## Examples

-For python examples you need installed 'flask' package.
+For python examples you need installed `flask` package.
 You can install it with this command: `pip3 install flask`.

 ### Creating simple Webhook server